 It had been a while since I’d stretched my legs, so late one morning I threw two sodas in my daypack and started hiking southbound.
 After the Roadwalk Reroute, things had started going according to plan—Dad had hiked 200 miles, all of it on-trail, and we’d met up half a dozen times with nary a hiccup—which for him (and somewhat for me) meant the hike was fast becoming a grind.
 He broke down when I reached him, repeating between sobs, “I need a zero day.
 I need a zero day.”
 Anticipating this, I’d already booked a room in Helena, Montana for the following night.
-All that stood between him and a hot shower was a 19.1-mile slackpack day, and he was alright with that.
+All that stood between him and a hot shower was a 19.1-mile slackpack day.

 In normal conditions, it should take Dad about 8 hours to hike 19 miles, so I was expecting him around 1:30, but with a slackpack tailwind I would not have been surprised to see his “sunbrella” bouncing above the horizon at noon.
 12:00 came and went, so I manually triggered the inReach to check for new messages, having not heard a peep from him all morning.
 A moment or two later, this popped up on my screen: